eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/IntermediateExamples/1_Blinking_LED.md

 In this part, we will use PWM method to achieve a blinking LED.
 UNIHIKER is equipped with a microcontroller responsible for controlling onboard components and GPIO.
 Based on this functionality, we can control the external LED by Pin21 which can outputs PWM wave.

-This project uses the PWM(Pin(Pin.P21)).duty(value) method in the PinPong library of Python to control a green LED externally connected through side pins of the board.
+This project uses the duty(value) method in the PinPong library of Python to control a green LED externally connected through side pins of the board.
 Here is an example of controlling the LED to blink.
 ![1-480P[00h00m00s-00h00m08s].gif](img/1_Blinking_LED/1721281953342-11e21fcb-a964-4e9c-b9a7-63b0c799e321.gif)
 ## **Hardware Required**